rh-ecosystem-edge/accelerator_templates/kmm/load_module.md

 ## Discussion

-The above yaml defines a `Module` resource that the KMM operator will read and use to create a number of child resources including a daemonset and pods.
+The above yaml defines a `Module` resource that the KMM operator will read and use to create a number of child resources including a DaemonSet and pods.

 There are a number of fields that are worth looking at in more detail.